ahsan159/POSDrugStore/README.md

 SQL Wrapper requires more work to deal with special queries and creating and deleting table
 ## 17-Jul-2023
 Adding Stock update window.
 Updates in backend of POS main Window.
+## 18-Jul-2023
+Stock table added and now being updated for data entry.
+Minor changes also expected in stock entry window in future.